tahoe-lafs/magic-folder/docs/development.rst

    or a developer decides to add a history browsing user experience to the software.
 #. `An issue is filed`_ describing the shortcoming, defect, or new area of functionality.
    The issue describes how the software will be different than it is now and why this is desirable.
 #.
-Development work proceeds in a branch (typically created from a recent master branch revision).
+Development work proceeds in a branch (typically created from a recent main branch revision).
    Prior to this development or in parallel with it, communication within the team helps identify and clear roadblocks early.
 #.
 When development has progressed sufficiently,